HomeDing/homeding.github.io/dev/elementclass.md

 ## Minimal Element implementations

-There is a step-by-step example on [How to create and extend a new Element](/steps/newelement.md) and the related "MyElement" implementation filescan be found in the [DevDing example](/examples/devding.md).
+There is a step-by-step example on [How to create and extend a new Element](/steps/newelement.md) and the related "MyElement" implementation filescan be found in the [Tutorial example](/examples/tutorial.md).

 ## Cooperative Elements